 With the announcement of the Vortex Razor HD Gen III 1-10, our first thought was to contact Steve “Yeti” Fisher, owner and lead instructor of Sentinel Concepts, for his opinion.
 We were thrilled to learn that Steve had been living with the new optic for several months.

 Steve Fisher is a leading authority on optics for the AR platform…be sure to check out our recent interview with him about the Best AR-15 Scope Options here.
 You can also read an in-depth interview we did with Steve about his highly regarded training company, Sentinel Concepts here.

-Q: Steve, can you talk about your introduction to the Vortex Razor HD Gen III 1-10?
+Q: Steve, based on feedback we’ve gotten, this is an optic that a lot of our readers are very excited about, can you talk about your introduction to the Vortex Razor HD Gen III 1-10?